 Is Wakatobi Beginner Friendly?

 Wakatobi is suitable for all levels of scuba diver.
 Most of the dive sites here have mild current and are accessible for those with limited depth requirements.
-There are plenty of shallow reefs accessible from the beach for an easy shore dive.
+There are plenty of shallow reefs accessible from the beach for an easy shore dive, and therefore perfect for those who have just become certified.

 For those advanced divers looking for a bit more of a thrill there are also some lesser dived pinnacles that offer deeper exploration and stronger currents.